Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 1. Tables and chairs

-Your number of tables and chairs will be determined by the size of your restaurant and fire codes, as well as the overall design.
-You’ll want to have a mix of seating options and tables that can fit together easily to accommodate larger parties.
-Andrew Diamond, president of Angry Crab Shack, recommends buying your tables and chairs, as it is usually more cost effective than leasing.
+The number of tables and chairs you need will be determined by the size of your restaurant, fire codes and your eatery’s overall design.
+You should have a mix of seating options and tables that can fit together easily to accommodate larger parties.
+Andrew Diamond, president of Angry Crab Shack, recommends buying your tables and chairs because it’s usually more cost-effective than leasing.

 2. Podium

-If you’re going to have a host or hostess to greet and seat guests, you’ll need a podium where they can stand and keep the reservation book.
-Look for a podium that includes storage space for menus and/or silverware.
-You’ll likely want to buy this furniture, rather than lease it.
+If you plan to have a host or hostess to greet and seat guests, you’ll need a podium where they can stand and keep the reservation book.
+Look for a podium that includes storage space for menus and perhaps silverware.
+You’ll likely want to buy this furniture instead of leasing it.

 3. POS System

-A point-of-sale (POS) system, at its most basic level, will allow your waitstaff to input orders and your guests to pay for their meal.
-There is a wide variety of systems to choose from, all with different options and customizations.
-And, if used properly, they can help with inventory tracking in the back of house.
-POS systems are typically leased from the vendor and include regular updates.
-[Looking for a POS system?
-Check out our Best Picks here].
+At its most basic level, a point-of-sale (POS) system will allow your waitstaff to input orders and your guests to pay for their meals.
+There is a wide variety of systems, all with different options and customizations.
+If used properly, POS systems can also help with inventory tracking.
+POS systems typically are leased from the vendor and include regular updates.
+[Check out our picks for the best POS systems]

 4. Linens

-Linens – including napkins, towels, rags and aprons – are some of the most important items in your kitchen.
-“Most new restaurateurs are not aware [of] the sheer number of rags/towels required to keep the restaurant clean and operational,” said Nick Kamboj, CEO of Aston & James and restaurateur.
-He recommends hiring a linen service, which will provide the restaurant with fresh linens each week and cleaning services.
-“It is worth it,” said Kamboj.
+Linens — including napkins, towels, rags and aprons — are some of the most essential items in your kitchen.
+“Most new restaurateurs are not aware [of] the sheer number of rags/towels required to keep the restaurant clean and operational,” noted restaurateur Nick Kamboj, CEO of Aston & James.
+He recommends hiring a linen service to provide the restaurant with weekly fresh linens and cleaning services.
+“It is worth it,” Kamboj advised.
 “Trust me.”

 5. Dishes

-Guests eat with their eyes before they ever taste your food.
-That should inform everything from how your chef plates the food to the tableware your use.
-In general, round, white plates tend to enhance sweet flavors, but black, angular plates can boost savory flavors, according to Charles Spence, an experimental psychologist at Oxford University.
-Red plates tend to reduce how much diners eat, and blue plates can be a turnoff to one’s appetite altogether.
+Guests eat with their eyes before they ever taste your food — a fact that should inform everything from how your chef plates the food to the tableware you use.
+In general, round, white plates tend to enhance sweet flavors, but black, angular plates can boost savory flavors.
+Red plates tend to reduce how much diners eat and blue plates can be a turnoff to one’s appetite altogether.

 6. A security system

-Your patrons will appreciate a sense of security, and you can protect your assets with the right security system.
+Your patrons will appreciate a sense of security and you can protect your assets with the right security system.
 You may even get a discount on your insurance.
-Costs for electronic access control will vary depending on the type of hardware used and the number of doors you need to have access installed on.
+The cost of electronic access control will vary depending on the type of hardware used and the number of doors you must secure.
 Costs may range from $1,000 and up per door.

-Just as the kitchen is the heart of the home, the kitchen is the heart of the restaurant.
-This is where you show off why you started your business and bring your menu to life.
-This is also where you should think carefully about investing in or leasing good quality equipment, since it will be in heavy use every day.
-You should budget anywhere from $30,000 to $100,000 for your back-of-house equipment, depending on your restaurant’s needs.
+Just as the kitchen is the heart of the home, it’s also the heart of a restaurant.
+It’s where you show off why you started your business and bring your menu to life.
+Consider investing in or leasing high-quality equipment for your kitchen carefully because it will be in heavy use every day.
+You should budget anywhere from $30,000 to $100,000 for your BOH equipment, depending on your restaurant’s needs.

 7. Refrigerator

 “This will house your meats, poultry, dairy and fresh produce,” said Kamboj.
 Depending on the size and needs of your restaurant, your cooler can be a reach-in or a walk-in.
-“Walk-ins cost approximately $10,000, but should last for up to 20 years with regular maintenance, if you choose to buy,” Kamboj added.
-Many restaurant owners lease.
+“Walk-ins cost approximately $10,000 but should last for up to 20 years with regular maintenance if you choose to buy,” Kamboj added.
+Many restaurant owners lease refrigerators.

 8. Freezer

-Like a cooler, you’ll have to determine your restaurant’s needs when acquiring a freezer, which can be a chest, upright or walk-in.
-This is important because the size of your freezer will also determine your monthly operating costs.
+Like a cooler, you must determine your restaurant’s needs when acquiring a freezer, which can be a chest, upright or walk-in.
+The size of your freezer will also determine your monthly operating costs for this equipment.

 9. Food preparation counters

-Stainless steel is standard in commercial kitchens – it resists corrosion, contamination and is easy to clean.
+Stainless steel food preparation counters are standard in commercial kitchens.
+They resist corrosion and contamination and are easy to clean.
 They come in various sizes, so you can choose which size works best in your kitchen.
 You will likely want to lease these.

 10. Range

 If your restaurant requires food to be prepared over an open flame, you’ll need a kitchen range.
 You can choose between gas or electric ranges.
-If you have an open kitchen, gas ranges offer a visually pleasing and responsive cooking experience, whereas electric ranges are elegant and easy to clean.
+If you have an open kitchen, gas ranges offer a visually pleasing and responsive cooking experience.
+Meanwhile, electric ranges are elegant and easy to clean.
 You’ll likely want to consider leasing this big purchase.

 11. Oven

-Most ranges come equipped with a standard oven, but if your restaurant serves baked goods or requires significant oven use, you may want a convection oven, which cooks food by blowing hot air through a fan and exhaust system.
+Most ranges come equipped with a standard oven.
+However, if your restaurant serves baked goods or requires significant oven use, you may want a convection oven, which cooks food by blowing hot air through a fan and exhaust system.
 This is a big decision, but leasing allows you to keep the equipment new and in good working order.

 12. Ice machine